Sfaizst/audio_mngr/README.md

 - Use cables to connect players, speakers, microphones, loops and monitors.
 - Add and manage loops and virtual sinks
 - Save and load configs
-- Change the default speaker and mic via menu
+- Change the default speaker and mic via right click

 Settings (via "File" --> "Options"):
 - Dark Mode (more eye-friendly)
 - Automatic reload of devices / programs if a change happends (seems to be stable so far)
 - Option for always stay on top above all other programs
+- Option to disable / enable the usage of pipewire
+- Option to change the latency of loops (0..65536) in milliseconds (only works before the are created)

 Installation:
-- Download the i386 or x64 version of this tool for your PC
+- Download the i386 or x64 version of this tool from the /bin subdirectory for your PC
-- Make sure pulse is installed on your PC
+- Make sure pulse or pipewire is installed on your PC
 - Mark the the binary as executeable

 Basic usage: